From the creator of Anarchy

-Jason jumps at the chance to run away when his only friends, Kelly and Tanya, decide to escape and abusive home life.
-On the streets, they encounter a vicious gang led by Liev, a pseudo skin adorned with a teardrop tattoo and his cult of followers: strange Knappy armed with a blue lightning stun gun under his trench coat; firebrand Syd with the crazy eyes; butch bruiser Hex; and a hulking mute giant called Hound.
+Jason jumps at the chance to run away when his only friends, Kelly and Tanya, decide to escape an abusive home life.
+On the streets, they encounter a vicious gang led by Liev, a pseudo-skin adorned with a teardrop tattoo, and his cult of followers: strange Knappy armed with a blue lightning stun gun under his trench coat; firebrand Syd with the crazy eyes; butch bruiser Hex; and a hulking mute giant called Hound.
 The street punks taunt them with animal sounds, mischief, and violence in a sadistic game of sharks and dolphins, predators and prey, as the runaways are hunted down in the street surf.

-Amidst the chaos, Jason must choose between safety for his friends and his desire to find his brother as he is drawn to Adam and the dark world of Dolphin Street, an desolate area where the punks go.
-There are no rules on the streets, only a living nightmare leading to an abandoned house and the crawlspace underneath––a horror he may never escape.
+Amidst the chaos, Jason must choose between safety for his friends and his desire to find his brother, as he is drawn to Adam and the dark world of Dolphin Street, a desolate area where the punks go.
+There are no rules on the streets, only a living nightmare leading to an abandoned house and the crawlspace underneath—a horror he may never escape.

 Escape from Dolphin Street is a punk fiction novel.

 is now available in Paperback and Hardback editions.

 On the streets there are sharks and dolphins.
 The sharks are hustlers of different sorts, dangerous and aggressive in form.
 The dolphins are runaways who play in the street surf, carefree and unaware that sometimes sharks eat dolphins.

 Anonymous Street Punk